Pacific Seabird Group: History

 It was founded in 1972, by William R.P.
 Bourne, Ph.D., James G. King, James C. Bartonek, as an association of professional seabird researchers and managers.
 It aims to increase the quality and quantity of seabird research by facilitating information exchange, to assess threats to seabird populations, and to provide government agencies and others with expert advice on managing them.

 Organization

-The Pacific Seabird Group is governed by an Executive Council, which includes a student representative, and representatives from Alaska/Russia, Washington/Oregon, Northern California, Southern California/Latin America/Hawaii, non-Pacific U.S. states, Canada, Asia/Oceania, and Europe/Africa.
+The Pacific Seabird Group is governed by an Executive Council, which includes a student representative, and representatives from Alaska/Russia, Washington/Oregon, Northern California, Southern California/Latin America/Hawaii, non-Pacific US states, Canada, Asia/Oceania, and Europe/Africa.
 Membership on the Executive Council is decided by an annual election by the membership.
 Membership is open to "all persons interested in Pacific seabirds and/or their environment."
 There are Individual Members, Life Members, Honorary Members, Student Members, Corresponding Members, and Sponsored Members.
 Dues are paid annually.

 The PSG is a member of the Ornithological Council, the World Seabird Union, and the American Bird Conservancy.